ksun27/Fantasyzer/README.md

 ## Research Topics

-(_add the research topics that you're planning on working on along with their point values, and their total_)
+(_TODO: add the research topics that you're planning on working on along with their point values, and their total_)

 * (5 points) Integrate user authentication
     * I'm going to be using passport for user authentication